rise8-us/delivery-playbooks/docs/content/plays/product/problem-statement-framing.md

 # Problem Statement Framing

+> Step-by-step guidance to synthesizing, refining and prioritizing problem statements

 ## 1) Identify and contextualize the problem

 The first step in writing a problem statement is to spot the issue, and start gathering data.
 Step into the environment where the problem happens—whether in support, production, or somewhere else—and try to experience it firsthand.
 Begin to connect how this problem currently effects the mission or business.